-- 1.2.1 Explore new partnerships, grants, capacity building funds and other ways residents can be compensated for their expertise in Salton Sea and other infrastructure planning processes, including future recreation and access planning. - 1.2.2 In collaboration with the Salton Sea Management Program's Community Engagement Committee, develop and implement an updated SSMP community engagement plan with community-specific methodologies and clear metrics that provides leadership development opportunities. - 1.2.3 Continue to identify and participate in community events to provide SSMP and project information and hear from community residents. - 1.2.4 Seek opportunities to support hiring local, multilingual community engagement leads such as community health workers (promotores), as trusted sources of information about opportunities to engage in Salton Sea planning processes and community infrastructure planning, public health, and community programs and resources. - 1.2.5 Communicate progress in carrying out actions identified in the Salton Sea Management Program and Community Needs document as part of the SSMP Annual Report. - 1.2.6 Consider updating the Salton Sea Management Program and Community Needs document at five-year periods through a public review process.
-Catalog public comments with new concerns directed to the SSMP about community needs, including those outside of the SSMP's area of authority. - 1.2.7 Continue to provide Spanish interpretation and explore opportunities to offer Purépecha interpretation at SSMP meetings.

-1.3.
-Increase SSMP engagement with regional entities to identify opportunities for SSMP restoration efforts to support recreation and other community needs.
+- 1.2.1 Explore new partnerships, grants, capacity building funds and other ways residents can be compensated for their expertise in Salton Sea and other infrastructure planning processes, including future recreation and access planning. - 1.2.2 In collaboration with the Salton Sea Management Program's Community Engagement Committee, develop and implement an updated SSMP community engagement plan with community-specific methodologies and clear metrics that provides leadership development opportunities.
+Continue SSMP's support of the Committee to ensure its active participation in implementing this plan. - 1.2.3 Continue to identify and participate in community events to provide SSMP and project information and hear from community residents.
+Continue to host tours and virtual and in-person workshops, and share these opportunities through the SSMP newsletter. - 1.2.4 Seek opportunities to support hiring local, multilingual community engagement leads such as community health workers (promotores), as trusted sources of information about opportunities to engage in Salton Sea planning processes and community infrastructure planning, public health, and community programs and resources. - 1.2.5 Communicate progress in carrying out actions identified in the Salton Sea Management Program and Community Needs document as part of the SSMP Annual Report. - 1.2.6 Consider updating the Salton Sea Management Program and Community Needs document at five-year periods through a public review process.
+Catalog public comments with new concerns directed to the SSMP about community needs, including those outside of the SSMP's area of authority. - 1.2.7 Continue to provide Spanish interpretation and explore opportunities to offer Purépecha interpretation at SSMP meetings. - 1.2.8 Continue to provide public facing materials in plain language to improve overall engagement and accessibility. - 1.3.
+Increase SSMP engagement with regional entities to identify opportunities for SSMP restoration efforts to support recreation and other community needs. - 1.3.1 Increase regular check points with key tribal, federal, state, and local planning agencies to increase coordination on regional infrastructure planning.

-- 1.3.1 Increase regular check points with key tribal, federal, state, and local planning agencies to increase coordination on regional infrastructure planning. - 1.3.2 In alignment with Justice40 goals, collaborate with the U.S. Army Corps of Engineers and the Salton Sea Authority to include the community priorities in the SSMP Long Range Plan Acceptability Criteria into the project 'Purpose and Need' for the Imperial Streams and Salton Sea Ecosystem Restoration Feasibility Study, and in design of project alternatives where possible.
+1.3.2 In alignment with Justice40 goals, collaborate with the U.S. Army Corps of Engineers and the Salton Sea Authority to include the community priorities in the SSMP Long Range Plan Acceptability Criteria into the project 'Purpose and Need' for the Imperial Streams and Salton Sea Ecosystem Restoration Feasibility Study, and in design of project alternatives where possible.